pyeventsourcing/eventsourcing/docs/topics/process.rst

 could function effectively as a "saga", or "process manager", or "workflow manager".
 That is, it could effectively control a sequence of steps involving other aggregates in other bounded contexts, steps that might otherwise be controlled with a "long-lived transaction".
-It could 'maintain the state of the sequence and determine the next processing step based on intermediate results' (quote from Enterprise Integration Patterns).
+It could 'maintain the state of the sequence and determine the next processing step based on intermediate results', to quote a phrase from Enterprise Integration Patterns.
 Exceptional "unhappy path" behaviour can be implemented as part of the logic of the application.

 Example